symfony/symfony-docs/reference/constraints/NegativeOrZero.rst

 NegativeOrZero
 ==============

-.. versionadded:: 4.3

-    The ``NegativeOrZero`` constraint was introduced in Symfony 4.3.

 Validates that a value is a negative number or equal to zero.
 If you don't want to allow zero as value, use :doc:`/reference/constraints/Negative` instead.